Evaluating Human-Language Model Interaction: Introduction

-We develop an evaluation framework, \textbf{H}uman-\textbf{A}I \textbf{L}anguage-based \textbf{I}nteraction \textbf{E}valuation (\ours) that puts interaction at the center.
-First, we make explicit that end users interact with a \textimp{system} (as opposed to a raw LM), which includes a user interface (UI), the system logic which constructs prompts and invokes the LM.
-The distinction between LM and system is important because, unlike non-interactive evaluation, interactive evaluation is fundamentally a function of the user, the LM, and the system, which acts like the glue. \ours formally defines the system logic with states and actions.
+We develop an evaluation framework, \textbf{H}uman-\textbf{A}I \textbf{L}anguage-based \textbf{I}nteraction \textbf{E}valuation (\ours) that defines the components of human-LM interactive systems and evaluation metrics, putting interaction at the center of LM evaluation.
+Concretely, we first make explicit that end users interact with a \textimp{system} (as opposed to a raw LM), which consists of an LM, a user interface (UI), and a system logic which constructs prompts and invokes the LM.
+The distinction between an LM and a system is important because, unlike non-interactive evaluation, interactive evaluation is fundamentally a function of the user and the system, which acts like the glue between the user and the LM. \ours formally defines the system logic with states and actions.
 A \textimp{state} of the system is textual contents in the UI (\eg dialogue history and the current text in a user input box), and an \textimp{action} is taken by a user (\eg clicking the ``send'' button or typing into a text box) through the UI, which subsequently triggers the system to update the state.
 We define an \textimp{interaction trace} to be the resulting sequence of state-action pairs.
+Note that the exact choice of prompts \citep{wei2022cot,khattab2023dsp} and design of UIs \citep{clark2018creative,buschek2021impact,ippolito2022wordcraft} can have significant impact on human-LM interaction; we follow the most standard practice whenever possible in our paper and leave the exploration to future work.

 To evaluate human-LM interaction, \ours defines metrics on interaction traces, which are organized along the following three dimensions (Figure~\ref{fig:introduction:dimensions})\dash targets, perspectives, and criteria: (1) \textimp{targets} include more than just the final output, and cover the entire interaction process (\eg user queries and edits); (2) \textimp{perspectives} are not limited to third parties, but the users who interact with LMs to capture first-person experiences; and (3) \textimp{criteria} include not only quality (\eg accuracy), but also preference (\ie attitudinal measures of humans such as enjoyment).
 In contrast, non-interactive benchmarking devises automatic metrics or third-party human annotations (perspectives) to solely evaluate the quality (criteria) of outputs (targets).